haiquan-yu/HaNa/readme.md

 ## 📊 Dataset and Baselines

-For dataset preparation and baseline implementations, please refer to our reference repository:
+For dataset preparation and baseline implementations, please refer to this nice work:

 **[NPC](https://github.com/ZhangXu0963/NPC)**